 It is important to make clear that no strong association has been identified between injury and technique alone.
 Careful consideration is urged before making any drastic changes to the way you play.
 Modifications to the elements mentioned above, may allow you to play with a greater degree of comfort, such as a lighter racquet for example.
 If uncertainty remains however, we recommend discussing with your treating clinician.

-As mentioned already, the most obvious contributing factor for many will be a change in your usual activities, hobbies or lifestyle.
-It’s also possible that there could be multiple contributing factors to your elbow pain, and the lifestyle changes of late are likely to have escalated this.
+As mentioned already, the most obvious contributing factor for many were changes in usual activities, hobbies or lifestyle over the past couple of years.
+It’s also possible that there could be multiple contributing factors to your elbow pain, and the ongoing lifestyle changes of late are likely to have escalated this.

 For example, Tennis Elbow has been associated with multiple lifestyle contributors, which can include: any co-existing medical complaints, your work, the support you receive at work, social circumstances, stress levels and any current symptoms in your neck or shoulder.
 Therefore, when considering possible contributing factors, it is likely that these will vary between people and be specific to each individual.
 Often a broad approach should be considered to move forwards; the aim is often to improve your load capacity at your tendon, this may include local strength, improving the whole body’s force production or considering other factors that may reduce your load capacity such as sleep, stress and other lifestyle variables as above.